All Episodes

 And, you know, we're going to be shortly announcing the next one.

-You already know, if you know.
+You already know if you know.

-And, you know, it's a really, really cool place to get access to all of our mini-series in an organized fashion.
+And, you know, it's a really, really cool place to get access to all of our miniseries in an organized fashion.

 And yeah, just go check it out, right?

-Check it out.net.
+Check it out.

-You guys are so you don't thank him.
+You guys are so, don't thank him.

 No, this is like really fascinating.

-Jakey, take us outie.
+Jakey, take us out.

 Listeners, until next week, may the deep dish bless you and keep you.